pleo-io/spa-tools/config-inject/README.md

 -   Configuration files as `mjs` modules under a common directory, following `config.{env}.mjs` naming convention.
 Config modules have a `config` named export which is an object containing configuration values.
 The object can be arbitrary nested, but needs to be JSON-serialisable.
--   `config.dev.mjs` exists and contains configuration used during development.
+-   `config.local.mjs` exists and contains configuration used during local development.

 Furthermore, we recommend: